huzongxiang/MatDGL/README.md

 ![](https://img.shields.io/github/stars/huzongxiang/MatDGL?style=social)

 # MatDGL
-MatDGL is a neural network package that allows researchers to train custom models for crystal modeling tasks.
+MatDGL is a neural network package that allows researchers to train custom models for material modeling tasks.
 It aims to accelerate the research and application of material science.
 It provides user a series of state-of-the-art models and supports user's innovative researches.

 ## Table of Contents